Hermès Birkin 30 Metallic Bronze Chevre Gold Hardware - Limited Edition

-Where used in this sale the term "hardware" refers to the metallic parts of the bag, such as the buckle hardware, base studs, lock and keys and/or strap, which are plated with a coloured finish (e.g. gold, silver, palladium).
-The terms "Gold Hardware", "Silver Hardware", "Palladium Hardware" etc. refer to the tone or colour of the hardware and not the actual material used.
-If the bag incorporates solid metal hardware this will be referenced in the lot description.
+The term "hardware" refers to the metallic parts of the bag, such as the buckle hardware, base studs, lock and keys and/or strap, which are plated with a colored finish (e.g. gold, silver, palladium).
+The terms refer to the tone or color of the hardware and not the actual material used.
+If hardware is composed of precious solid metals this will be referenced in the description.

-New - No indication of wear, all plastic on hardware and never worn.
+No indication of wear, all plastic on hardware, never worn, essentially as new.

-Pristine - Little to no indication of handling, usually with all plastic on hardware and most likely never worn and essentially as new.
+Little to no indication of handling, usually with all plastic on hardware and most likely never worn.